karanpratapsingh/learn-go/README.md

 Some examples are:

 - Reading heterogeneous data from an API.
-- Variables of an unknown type, like in the `fmt.Prinln` function.
+- Variables of an unknown type, like in the `fmt.Println` function.

 To use a value of type empty `interface{}`, we can use _type assertion_ or a _type switch_ to determine the type of the value.

-### Type Assertion
+## Type Assertion

 A _type assertion_ provides access to an interface value's underlying concrete value.